 September 19, 1920 – February 21, 2021

 Sister Cyprian Vondras, OSB, 100, a Benedictine sister of Mount St. Scholastica, Atchison, Kans., died Sunday, February 21, 2021, at the monastery.
-Funeral services are pending until a future date.
+A Memorial Mass was celebrated Wednesday, June 30 at St. Scholastica Chapel.

 Sister Cyprian was born on Sept.
 19, 1920, the oldest of the six children of Frank and Rose Hosek Vondras of Chicago, Illinois.
 Before entering Mount St. Scholastica, she worked as an order filler, maid, and child caretaker.
 After entering the monastery in 1942, she earned her B.S. in education at Mount St. Scholastica College.
 A primary teacher for 27 years, she taught in Kansas, Missouri, Nebraska, Iowa, and Colorado.
 After her retirement from teaching, she worked in various services at the monastery as a cook, seamstress, sacristan, and supervisor of housekeeping.
 Her knitting, crocheting, and embroidering, which she was still doing at the age of 100, produced beautiful items for community sale and earned numerous ribbons at the Atchison County Fair, even after she had lost the sight in one eye